SteveGoldstein/boot-camps/version-control/git/collaborate/Readme.md

 ### Exercise : Resolve a Conflict

 Step 1 : Resolve the conflict by editing your stats.py file.
-It should run as expected and should look exactly like your version, but with the PI's changes included.
+It should run as expected and should look exactly like your version, but with comments showing the proper deference to the PI's misguided attempt.

 Step 2 : Add the updated version and commit